 VSS Writers Commands

 The vssadmin is a powerful troubleshooting tool for VSS writers, and many options are available from the command line.
 You can see the state of the VSS writers in Windows by using the vssadmin list writers command.
 The image below shows the special VSS SqlServerWriter as well as for Exchange Microsoft Exchange Writer.

 The Microsoft Exchange Writer is shown below.

 Below are the commands supported by the vssadmin utility.

 Here’s a quick overview of the differences between crash-consistent and application-consistent backups:

-|Consistent point in time backup of files||Yes||Yes|
+|Consistent point-in-time backup of files||Yes||Yes|

-|Utilizes Volume Shadow Copy for block-level backup||Yes||Yes|
+|Volume Shadow Copy used for block-level backup||Yes||Yes|

-|Aware of in memory and pending I/O||No||Yes|
+|Aware of memory information and pending I/O transactions||No||Yes|

 |Requires no special steps for application data restore||No||Yes|